 Studio monitors, on the other hand, are active speakers.
 That means that they have an amplifier built directly into their system.
 They often even have more than one amplifier, each of which supports different frequencies.

-The differenceOpens in a new tab. between active and passive speakers can get confusing and technical.
+The difference between active and passive speakers can get confusing and technical.
 When it comes to sound mixing, the important distinction is that active speakers are desirable because they operate at a lower power voltage.
 Higher voltage is preferable for consumer listening since it can handle heavy bass and louder sounds.
 Lower voltage systems lead to a more precise sound, ideal for sound mixers.

 Why Can’t I Use Speakers if That’s How People Will Listen?